 The first time that you prune your fig tree will be during its first winter (period of dormancy).
 This will be a severe pruning: You will reduce its size by about half.
 The focus in pruning your fig tree at this point is on training it to remain a compact plant.
 You want your fig tree to direct its energy to root development rather than to getting bigger.

 Shape the Tree With the Second Pruning

 Next dormant season, you will continue this training process.
 Only, now, with more to work with, you start planning the tree's future in more detail.
 You want to promote just a few of the strongest, newest branches.
 What you are promoting is sometimes called "fruiting wood."
 These branches will become your mainstays for fruit production.
 But they will need room, so make sure the ones that you choose to promote are evenly distributed around the plant.

-- Some of the secondary branches: These are the limbs that grow off your branches of fruiting wood.
-Prune off those growing at less than a 45 degree angle from the branches of fruiting wood.
+You will start with the secondary branches.
+These are the limbs that grow off your branches of fruiting wood.
+Prune off those growing at less than a 45-degree angle from the branches of fruiting wood.
 These branches will be weak because they are growing at an unsustainable angle.

-- Branches that cross each other and/or are rubbing against each other must be pruned.
+Branches that cross each other and/or are rubbing against each other must be pruned.
 These branches could easily be injured and draw fungus or disease.